Suryavedha99/SkillMint/Readme.md

 ### Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+### Credits
+-Supabase
+-FastAPI
+-React
+-Shadcn UI
+-Ollama (for deepseek llm)
+-YouTube Data API

 ### License
 MIT

-### Credits
-Supabase
-FastAPI
-React
-Shadcn UI
-Ollama (for deepseek llm)
-YouTube Data API